 Finally, wine rounds out the list with a recommendation of no more than one glass per day.
 Red wine is the better choice for brain health and dementia risk reduction though.

-Foods to cut back
+Foods to cut back to reduce the risk of dementia

 To start us off on what to avoid, and this should not come as a surprise, are pastries or sweets and fast food.
 These foods are typically high in bad fats and most are high in sugar or salt too, none of which is good for your health.
 So, cut back the pastries and sweets to less than five per week, and reduce fast or fried food to less than once per week.
 This still leaves room for a treat, but consider it in moderation.